-The Committee sets the overall risk management philosophy, approves risk management frameworks and major policies, as well as reviews the risk profile, risk tolerance level and risk strategy of the Bank for effective risk management.
-The Committee reviews the scope, effectiveness and objectivity of Group Risk Management, the risk reports that monitor and control risk exposures, and risk disclosure policy and risk management principles for the approval of the Board.
-It also oversees the establishment and operation of an independent risk management system for identifying, measuring, monitoring, controlling and reporting risks on an enterprise-wide basis, including ensuring the adequacy of risk management practices for material risks.
-The Chief Risk Officer has a direct reporting line to the Committee as well as to the CEO.
+The Committee reviews the overall risk management philosophy in line with the overall corporate strategy as set and approved by the Board.
+It oversees the establishment and operation of an independent risk management system for identifying, measuring, monitoring, controlling and reporting risk on an enterprise-wide basis, including ensuring the adequacy of risk management practices for material risks.